-At the beginning of 2018, Surfshark was a name known only to its creators and a group of friends.
-The year hasn’t finished yet, and here we are, writing an article on how to use Surfshark, a VPN service that continues to grow its user base and garner positive reviews across the web.
+At the beginning of 2018, Surfshark VPN was a name known only to its creators and a group of friends.
+This year we’re writing an article on how to use Surfshark, a VPN service that continues to grow its user base and garner positive reviews across the web.

-The company behind Surfshark is based in the British Virgin Islands (BVI), legislation that doesn’t belong to the 14 Eyes alliance and has no data retention laws.
-Surfshark VPN has a strict “no-logs” policy and even called an audit upon themselves, showing that they are serious about keeping their reputation as clean as it is now.
+The company behind Surfshark is based in the British Virgin Islands (BVI), a jurisdiction that doesn’t belong to the Fourteen Eyes alliance and has no data retention laws.
+Surfshark VPN has a strict “no-logs” policy and even called an audit upon themselves, showing that they’re serious about retaining their spotless reputation.

 Last but not least, their client is simple and user-friendly.
 Therefore it shouldn’t be hard to learn how to use Surfshark.
 Their CTO Magnus Steinberg has stated that Surfshark wants to guarantee “online privacy for your whole family – simple and intuitive on the outside with a robust security mechanism inside.”
 We have no reason to believe they can’t do that.

-Before answering how to use Surfshark, let’s see if there’s a reason to use Surfshark at all.
-Different users have different needs – for some security is the top priority.
-Others might just want a cheap service that unblocks Netflix or allows torrenting.
-To be fair, Surfshark manages to please many individual tastes, even while being quite new in the VPN business.
+Before answering how to use Surfshark, let’s see what pros it has.
+Different users have different needs.
+For some, security is the top priority, while others might just want something that unblocks Netflix or allows torrenting.
+As we noted in our Surfshark VPN review, the service manages to please many individual tastes, even while being relatively new in the VPN business.

 - Strong and fast encryption (AES-256-CBC)